-Alkalinity is a measure of the ability of water to neutralize acid and resist declines in pH and is generally determined by the amount of calcium carbonate in water.
+Alkalinity is a measure of the ability of water to neutralize acid and resist declines in pH and is largely determined by the amount of calcium carbonate in water.
 Calcium carbonate provides buffering capacity to protect aquatic life from acidic conditions and decreases the ability of water to corrode distribution pipes.
 Conversely, water treatment plants (including Loveland Water and Power) often use flocculation techniques to purify water, and these techniques are often optimized by altering the pH (Naceradska et al. 2019).
 High alkalinity makes this pH adjustment more complex and requires higher doses, while low alkalinity can cause incomplete chemical reactions and poor flocculation.

-The differences between average spring values in spring 2024 and average spring values over the previous five years were small (Figure 7).
-However, spring 2024 average values appear higher than spring 2023 values at both sites most affected by the CPF (S-BTT-15 and S-BTT-17).
+Fall 2024 alkalinity measurements were similar to those from the previous five years (Figure 7).
+However, the fall 2024 value in Miller Fork (S-BTT-17) is substantially higher than it was in fall 2023.
 This result is consistent with recovery from wildfire, as alkalinity values generally decline after a wildfire (Rust et al. 2018) and increase during recovery.